nadimkobeissi/16iax10h-linux-sound-saga/README.md

 Since this solution is still very new, it will take some time for all components to be properly integrated into the Linux kernel.
 Until that happens, you can follow the steps below, which have been rigorously tested and are confirmed to work.

-**This guide is currently for Linux kernel version 6.17.8.
-It will be updated for future kernel versions as they are released, until the fix is fully integrated into the kernel.**
+This guide will be updated for future kernel versions as they are released, until the fix is fully integrated into the kernel.

 ## Step 1: Install the AW88399 Firmware